albertwujj/albertwujj.github.io/_posts/0000I-error-error.md

 ---

 A1.
 I want exactly what I want.
 A2.
-If I do not get what I want instantaneously, my brain, in to the limit of an instance, drops the memory.
+If I do not get what I want instantaneously, my brain, in to the limit of an instance, drops the memory that I did not get exactly what I want.
 A3.
 I want to kill myself.

 _Goodbye, friend._